 Current Job Opportunity

-The essential function of the position within the organization is to interpret legal proceedings for non-English speaking or hearing impaired persons to ensure due process.
+The essential function of the position within the organization is to interpret legal proceedings for non-English speaking individuals to ensure due process.
 The position is responsible for interpreting the spoken or written word from a source language to a target language, translating court evidence to a target language, testifying as an expert witness regarding accuracy of translated documents or tapes, and collecting statistical data.
 The position works under direct supervision according to set procedures.
+The position may travel and provide services to all the five counties of the circuit as needed.

 Education and Training Guidelines